CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/try-it-out.md

 # {{< param title >}}

 This guide describes how to try out a new Innovation installation to make sure it is working.
-Please ensure that [Setup Gateway][] has been completed before starting this installation.
+Please ensure that [Setup Gateway][] has been completed before taking these steps.

 ## Test Debugging Flows